badmrfrosty/OpenSMTPD-book/src/chapters/1022_What_you_need_to_know_about_DNS.md

 opensmtpd.org.
 MX 50   mx-backup.poolp.org.
 ```

-The _opensmtpd.org_ zone declares two nameservers,
-_ns-master.poolp.org_ and _ns-backup.poolp.org_.
-It then declares that _opensmtpd.org_ and _www.opensmtpd.org_ are resolved as the IP address _82.65.169.200_,
-and more interestingly to us postmasters,
-it also declares that _opensmtpd.org_ has two mail exchanger records:
-_mx-in.poolp.org_ with a preference of 0 and _mx-backup.poolp.org_ with a preference of 50.
-This is done through the use of MX records.

-Note that records may have relative labels,
-as is the case with _www_ which is relative to the zone domain _opensmtpd.org_,
-or absolute as is the case with any label ending with a dot.
+The opensmtpd.org zone is configured with two nameservers: ns-master.poolp.org and ns-backup.poolp.org.
+Additionally, it specifies that both opensmtpd.org and www.opensmtpd.org resolve to the IP address 82.65.169.200.
+Of particular interest to us postmasters, it includes two mail exchanger records for opensmtpd.org: mx-in.poolp.org with a preference of 0 and mx-backup.poolp.org with a preference of 50.
+These mail exchanger records are managed using MX records.

+It's worth noting that records can have either relative labels, such as www relative to the zone domain opensmtpd.org, or absolute labels, indicated by a trailing dot.

 ### MX records
-The MX records are a particular kind of record which lists the Mail eXchangers that handle mail for a particular domain or subdomain.
-To be able to handle mail correctly,
-a domain must list at least one MX record but may list several for a specific domain or subdomains.
+MX records play a crucial role in designating mail exchangers responsible for handling emails for a specific domain or subdomain.
+While a domain must have at least one MX record (to receive emails), it can list multiple for redundancy.
+For example:
-The example above shows how different mail exchangers can be configured to take care of specific subdomains or domains:

 ```
 opensmtpd.org.
 MX 0    mx-in.poolp.org.